Sculpture Maintenance

 Handling and Rubbing

-When a sculpture is regularly handled or rubbed in a particular spot this can wear away not only the wax coating, but also the surface patina beneath.
-The result can be a golden patch; the colour of raw bronze.
-This is commonly seen in public statues that are regularly touched by the public.
+When a sculpture is regularly handled or rubbed in a particular spot, this can gradually wear away not only the protective wax coating but also the patina beneath it.
+The exposed area may develop a golden patch — the natural colour of raw bronze.
+This effect is commonly seen on public statues that are frequently touched and can serve as a reminder of the importance of careful handling to preserve the sculpture’s original finish.

-Even with regular re-waxing and dusting it is possible that a sculpture’s patina will slowly change over the years due to the natural oxidation process.
-This is what gives some of the world’s most famous public sculptures their distinct and beautiful appearance and should not necessarily be seen as a bad thing.
-Whilst a bronze sculpture will last for many centuries, its appearance will gradually alter over time, writing its history on its surface.
+Even with regular re-waxing and dusting, a sculpture’s patina may slowly evolve over the years due to the natural oxidation process.
+This gradual change is part of what gives many of the world’s most famous bronze sculptures their distinctive and beautiful character — it should not necessarily be seen as a flaw.
+While a bronze sculpture can endure for many centuries, its appearance will gently transform over time, recording its history in the subtle shifts of its surface.